Wolfenheimm/whack-a-goph/README.md

 # 🐹 Whack-a-Goph

 Small exercises to get you used to reading and writing Go code!
-For now, not all functionality is in working order.

 ## About